PowerNukkit/Java2Nukkit-World-Converter/MISSING_FEATURES.md

 * **Spawn Eggs**: which spawns unsupported entities will be black and won't spawn anything.
 * **Custom Player Head**: Player head with skins will loose the skin.
 The Bedrock Edition doesn't support it.
 * **Blocks (+NBT)**: We are unable to pick blocks with it's NBT inside the item, so these blocks will loose the NBT tag.
-* **Written Books**: With custom events will loose their events as they are unsupported by Bedrock Edition (click and hover events)
+* **Written Books and Signs**: With custom events will loose their events as they are unsupported by Bedrock Edition (click and hover events)
+* **Big mushroom blocks**:  doesn't have all possible states in Bedrock Edition.
+Only states which occur when a red big mushroom is grown are supported.
+Other custom states will be changed to show cap on all
+* **mushroom_stem**: will always be converted to the red mushroom stem as Java Edition has only one block type for both mushrooms while Bedrock Edition has stems for each of them.

 ## Unsupported by Nukkit
 These things won't work because it's a missing feature or a bug in Nukkit servers: